nihal-kp/form-forge/README.md

-# Client Sphere
+# Form Forge

-Client Sphere is a scalable and maintainable Laravel-based application designed for efficient client management.
-It features a role-based system where an Admin can manage Clients, assign custom values, and perform CRUD operations, while Clients can register, manage their profile, and view assigned values
+Form Forge is a Laravel-based application that empowers administrators to build and manage fully dynamic forms through a user-friendly dashboard.
+Admins can create, customize, and control form fields directly from a dashboard — no coding required.
+Each form created is publicly accessible and can collect user submissions.

 ## Installation Instructions